’90s Teen Books: The Paperbacks We Passed Around

 The smell of paper, the weight of a plastic bag filled with new stories, the thrill of a fresh bookmark from Borders were all tiny sensory anchors that even today, decades later, pull us back to that time instantly.

 The Scholastic Book Fair was a very special treat in elementary and middle school.
-I’d spend hours pouring over the list of options before settling on a few things that fit my child-sized budget.
+I’d spend hours poring over the list of options before settling on a few things that fit my child-sized budget.

-Books made the cut, yes, but also things like posters, stickers, and erasers in all kinds of rainbow/unicorn mashups (can you say, “Lisa Frank“).
+Books made the cut, yes, but also things like posters, stickers, and erasers in all kinds of rainbow/unicorn mashups (can you say, “Lisa Frank“?).

 The Scholastic Book Fair wasn’t just about books, it was the middle school social event of the semester.
 Stickers, erasers, and chapter books you swore you’d finish by the weekend.
 This video hits all those same feels in less than a minute.